Most local businesses don’t need a website to grow. They need faster conversations.

 AI Chatbots for Restaurants

-Restaurants are a high-intent market because missed messages directly translate to lost bookings.
+Restaurants are a high-intent market because missed messages translate directly into lost bookings.

 When selling to restaurants, position the chatbot as a way to capture every reservation inquiry, even when staff are busy or the restaurant is closed.